temporalio/documentation/docs/go/workflows.md

 <!--SNIPSTART samples-go-child-workflow-example-child-workflow-definition-->
 <!--SNIPEND-->

-See the [Child Workflow sample app](/docs/go/design-patterns/#child-workflow-executions) for a full example.

 ### Querying Workflow State

 When you start a Workflow with `ExecuteWorkflow`, a `WorkflowExecution` is returned (which is the `we` variable above).